11 Best Low-Code Platforms to Speed Up your Software Development in 2025

 Low-code platforms provide intuitive and visual tools for businesses to optimize their software development process.

-Gartner predicts that by 2024, 65% of application development projects will rely on low-code development.
+Gartner predicted that by 2025, 65% of application development projects would rely on low-code development, and thus far, that statistic seems to be holding true.

 Though low-code development antagonizes the norms of traditional software development, low-code platforms clearly remain a worthwhile investment for many business users.